By

 RELATED: Simplifying Your Business Cuts Costs, Reduces Liability >>

-Annual workers’ compensation premiums may represent thousands or tens of thousands of dollars.
+Annual workers’ compensation insurance premiums may represent thousands or tens of thousands of dollars.
 Even for a fiscally sound small business, having to make a lump-sum annual premium payment, or even a down payment on the total before installment payments begin, can create a financial strain.

-A PEO can help alleviate this burden by relieving employers of the requirement to pay these costs upfront.
-The PEO can handle the payment of workers' compensation premiums on behalf of its clients, allowing the business to spread out the cost over time.
-This can help small businesses better manage their financial obligations and avoid any potential financial strain caused by the upfront payment of workers' compensation premiums.
+PEO workers' compensation programs can help alleviate this burden by relieving employers of the requirement to pay these costs upfront.
+The PEO can handle the payment of workers' compensation insurance premiums on behalf of its clients, allowing the business to spread out the cost over time.

-Pay-as-you-go workers’ compensation relieves an unnecessary financial and administrative burden, because premiums are paid in installments – specifically, with each payroll run based on real-time payroll wages and reporting.
+Pay-as-you-go workers’ compensation relieves an unnecessary financial and administrative burden because premiums are paid in installments – specifically, with each payroll run based on real-time payroll wages and reporting.
 Besides improving business cash flow, this payment method ensures smaller companies pay only for the coverage needed based on their actual payroll.

 RELATED: Workers' Compensation Laws in Kansas and Missouri >>